-New homes on greenfield land New homes at Shoreham Harbour New homes on brownfield land Total new homes Total new homes per annum A1 450 at New Monks Farm, Lancing250 at Sompting Fringe300 at Hasler, Lancing 1050 870 2920 146 A2 450 at New Monks Farm, Lancing450 at Hasler, Lancing 1050 870 2820 141 A3 450 at New Monks Farm, Lancing420 at Sompting Fringe 1050 870 2790 140 В 600 at New Monks Farm, Lancing 600 at Hasler, Lancing 420 at Sompting Fringe 210 at Sompting North 1050 870 3750 188
+New homes on greenfield land New homes at Shoreham Harbour New homes on brownfield land Total new homes Total new homes per annum A1 450 at New Monks Farm, Lancing250 at Sompting Fringe300 at Hasler, Lancing 1050 870 2920 146 A2 450 at New Monks Farm, Lancing450 at Hasler, Lancing 1050 870 2820 141 А3 450 at New Monks Farm, Lancing420 at Sompting Fringe 1050 870 2790 140 В 600 at New Monks Farm, Lancing 600 at Hasler, Lancing 420 at Sompting Fringe 210 at Sompting North 1050 870 3750 188

-There are a number of points to note regarding the spatial strategy alternatives:

-- Options A1, A2 & A3 would involve a scale of growth below that identified as necessary to meet housing need by the 2012 SHMA study; whilst Option B would involve a scale of growth 'at or approaching' that identified as necessary to meet housing need. - There is only one 'B' option on the basis that no other site options are available and potentially suitable/sustainable (in-light of the site options appraisal findings) that would enable this level of growth to be achieved. - A 1050 home scheme at Shoreham Harbour is assumed to be 'a given', i.e. alternative approaches need not be considered.
+- 10.2.16 There are a number of points to note regarding the spatial strategy alternatives: - None of the options would involve a scale of growth necessary to meet current housing need. - There is only one 'B' option on the basis that no other site options are available and potentially suitable/sustainable (in-light of the site options appraisal findings) that would enable this level of growth to be achieved. - A 1050 home scheme at Shoreham Harbour is assumed to be 'a given', i.e. alternative approaches need not be considered.
 An Area Action Plan is already being progressed jointly between Adur DC, Brighton & Hove City Council and West Sussex County Council, with a view to ensuring clarity and certainty for stakeholders as to the future of the harbour.
 There is a long history of considering options, dating back to 2006 (when options were considered by the South East England Development Agency) and beyond. - 870 homes on brownfield land is assumed to be a given.
-The preferred approach reflects site specific considerations, as established through site options appraisal. - The four greenfield site options reflected in the spatial strategy alternatives New Monks Farm, Lancing; Hasler, Lancing; Sompting Fringe; and Sompting North - are generally those that were shown to perform relatively well by the site options appraisal (see Appendix III), although there is a need to qualify this statement, with regards to the Hasler, Lancing site option as follows: - The Hasler, Lancing site option was identified as performing relatively well in 2012, and hence was included within the alternative spatial strategies.
+The preferred approach reflects site specific considerations, as established through site options appraisal. - The four greenfield site options reflected in the spatial strategy alternatives New Monks Farm, Lancing; Hasler, Lancing; Sompting Fringe; and Sompting North are generally those that were shown to perform relatively well by the site options appraisal (see Appendix III), although there is a need to qualify this statement, with regards to the Hasler, Lancing site option as follows:

+The Hasler, Lancing site option was identified as performing relatively well in 2012, and hence was included within the alternative spatial strategies.
 However, subsequent consultation with the Environment Agency and the Council's engineers identified concerns relating to flood risk, specifically ground water and surface water flooding.
 It is not clear that ground water and surface water flooding on site can be mitigated at this stage without worsening flood risk elsewhere and despite a number of requests to the landowner, no evidence has been submitted in this regard.
 As a result, the site is not being taken forward as an allocation.
 However, despite major question-marks surrounding deliverability, it remains appropriate to include the Hasler site within the spatial strategy alternatives.
-The assumption that it is deliverable enables the testing of alternative spatial approaches to delivering a low growth approach, and the testing of a high growth approach.
+The assumption that it is deliverable enables the testing of a ligh growth approach.
 There are no other greenfield site options that could be substituted for the Hasler site, as discussed in Box 10.1